 (c) Applicability of OMB Circulars.
-The of OMB Circular No. A-87 (Cost Prin-ciples Applicable to Grants, Contracts and Other Agreements with State and Local Governments) and 24 CFR part 85 apply to the award, acceptance, and use of assistance under the program by governmental entities, and OMB Cir-cular Nos.
-A-110 (Grants and Cooperative Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit and Organizations) (Cost Principles Applicable to Grants, Contracts and Other Agreements with Nonprofit Institutions) apply to the acceptance and use of assistance by private nonprofit organizations, except where inconsistent with the provisions of the McKinney Act, other Federal statutes, or this part.
+The policies, guidelines, and requirements of OMB Circular No. A-87 (Cost Principles Applicable to Grants, Contracts and Other Agreements with State and Local Governments) and 24 CFR part 85 apply to the award, acceptance, and use of assistance under the program by governmental entities, and OMB Circular Nos.
+A-110 (Grants and Cooperative Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations) and A-122 (Cost Principles Applicable to Grants, Contracts and Other Agreements with Nonprofit Institutions) apply to the acceptance and use of assistance by private nonprofit organizations, except where inconsistent with the provisions of the McKinney Act, other Federal statutes, or this part.
 (Copies of OMB Circulars may be obtained from E.O.P.
 Publications, room 2200, New Executive Office Building, Washington, DC 20503, telephone (202) 395-7332.
 (This is not a toll-free number.)
 There is a limit of two free copies.

 (d) Lead-based paint.
 The Lead-Based Paint Poisoning Prevention Act (42 U.S.C.
 4821-4846), the Residential Lead-Based Paint Hazard Reduction Act of 1992 (42 U.S.C.
-4851-4856), and implementing regulations at part 35, subparts A, B, J, K, and R of this title apply to activities under this program. (e) Conflicts of interest.
-(1) In addition who is in a position to participate in a decisionmaking process or gain inside information with regard to such activities, may obtain a personal or financial interest or benefit from the activity, or have an interest in any contract, subcontract, or agreement with respect thereto, or the proceeds thereunder, either for himself or herself or for those with whom he or she has family or business ties, during his or her tenure or for one year thereafter.
-Participation by homeless individuals who also are participants under the program in policy or decisionmaking under flict of interest.
+4851-4856), and implementing regulations at part 35, subparts A, B, J, K, and R of this title apply to activities under this program.

 (e) Conflicts of interest.
-(1) In addition to the conflict of interest requirements in 24 CFR part 85, no person who is an employee, agent, consultant, officer, or elected or appointed official of the recipient and who exercises or has exercised any functions or responsibilities with respect to assisted activities, or
+(1) In addition to the conflict of interest requirements in 24 CFR part 85, no person who is an employee, agent, consultant, officer, or elected or appointed official of the recipient and who exercises or has exercised any functions or responsibilities with respect to assisted activities, or who is in a position to participate in a decisionmaking process or gain inside information with regard to such activities, may obtain a personal or financial interest or benefit from the activity, or have an interest in any contract, subcontract, or agreement with respect thereto, or the proceeds thereunder, either for himself or herself or for those with whom he or she has family or business ties, during his or her tenure or for one year thereafter.
+Participation by homeless individuals who also are participants under the program in policy or decisionmaking under